Superskyyy/skywalking-python/docs/en/setup/faq/How-to-use-with-gunicorn.md

 The master process will get its own agent, although it won't report any trace, since obviously it doesn't take requests, it still reports metrics that is useful for debugging

+> A runnable example can be found in the demo folder of skywalking-python GitHub repository

 ## Manual Approach (only use when sw-python doesn't work)